U.S. Route 83

 U.S. Route 83 (US 83) is a major north–south United States Numbered Highway that extends 1885 mi in the central United States.
 Only four other north–south routes are longer: US 1, US 41, US 59, and US 87, while US 83 follows a straighter north-south path than all of these.
 Nearly half of its mileage is in the state of Texas.
 The highway's northern terminus is north of Westhope, North Dakota, at the Canadian border, where it continues as Manitoba Highway 83 (PTH 83).
 The southern terminus is at the Veterans International Bridge in Brownsville, Texas.
 Together, US 83 and PTH 83 form a continuously numbered north-south highway with a combined distance of 3,450 kilometres (2,140 mi).

-Despite its length it has very few concurrencies with interstate highways.
-Due to the sparse population and primarily rural routing, no segments have been decommissioned.
-If the road were ever upgraded to interstate status, no numbers in the proper sequence would be available as the route is between I-27 and I-29.

 Route description

 Texas

 US 83 is a largely north–south highway, 893 mi in length, in Texas except for a segment parallel to the Rio Grande, where it takes an east–west course, much of which runs concurrently with Interstate 2 (I-2).
 It enters the United States and Texas near Brownsville concurrent with US 77 and then splits from US 77 at Harlingen.
-Passing Weslaco with I-2, it begins to veer northward and passes the current western terminus of I-2 at Peñitas, follows the Rio Grande to Laredo where it meets I-35 in a 18 mi concurrency before heading northwestward.
+Passing Weslaco with I-2, it begins to veer northward and passes the current western terminus of I-2 at Peñitas(A new short roadway designated as Spur 83 forms a branch from Business US 83 to I-2), follows the Rio Grande to Laredo where it meets I-35 in a 18 mi concurrency before heading northwestward.
 It meets I-10 at Junction, where it has a 5 mi concurrency with I-10, before heading almost due-north to Abilene, meeting I-20 on an expressway before heading north again on mostly undivided surface roads.
 It again heads slightly west of due north to meet US 287 in Childress and I-40 in Shamrock.
 About 5+1/2 mi north of Perryton it leaves Texas and enters Oklahoma.
 Except for Abilene, Laredo, and some cities in the lower Rio Grande Valley it is largely rural in nature.